nerzh/everscale-client-ruby/README.md

    Since ABI version 2.3 destination address of external inbound message is used in messagebody signature calculation.
 Should be provided when signed external inbound message body iscreated.
 Otherwise can be omitted.
   - address: String<Optional>

+   Signature ID to be used in data to sign preparing when CapSignatureWithId capability is enabled
+  - signature_id: Number<Optional>

 - #### ResultOfEncodeMessageBody
    Message body BOC encoded with `base64`.